marlonbernardes/expressive/README.md

 **- In what order are routes matched?**

-If a request match 2 different routes, only the first matched route (a.k.a the one the appears first in the class) will be executed.
+If a request match 2 different routes, only the first matched route (the one the appears first in the class) will be executed.
 This matches express' behaviours, where the first route always takes priority.
 As an example:

 ```ts